What is the Higher Specialist Scientist Training programme?

 What does the HSST curriculum deliver?

-For all specialisms the HSST curriculum delivers a mastery of higher scientific knowledge and clinical and scientific competence and has a requirement during the 5-year programme for the individual to contribute to innovation or improvement through service delivery, patient safety, care, public communication/outreach and quality management.
-It delivers both personal and professional development including high-level skills in leadership, management, teaching, and the values, attitudes and behaviours appropriate for higher professional practice in the NHS.
+For all specialties the HSST curriculum delivers a mastery of higher scientific knowledge alongside clinical and scientific competence.
+It also requires a trainee to contribute to innovation or improvement through service delivery, patient safety, care, public communication/outreach and quality management.
+It delivers both personal and professional development in:

 The training allowance

-Funding for academic fees will be held centrally, to commission the Doctoral Level Award from the commissioned education provider (Manchester Academy of Health Science Education – MAHSE).
+Funding for academic fees will be held centrally to commission the Doctoral Level Award from the commissioned education provider (Manchester Academy of Health Science Education – MAHSE).

 Expected use of the training allowance